gardener/gardener-extension-provider-aws/docs/usage/flexible-network-configuration.md

 ### Why is `nodesSecurityGroupID` explicit while LB subnets use tag discovery?

 Security groups have no standard tag convention for discovery (unlike LB subnets which use `kubernetes.io/role/*` tags).
 The SG ID must be known at MachineClass creation time before any EC2 instances exist, and there is no AWS API to identify "the security group meant for Kubernetes nodes" without explicit configuration.
 EKS also requires explicit SG specification for node groups.

+### Do I need to tag my route tables in BYO mode?

+Only if network overlay is disabled.
+When overlay is disabled, the `aws-custom-route-controller` manages pod CIDR routes and discovers route tables via the `kubernetes.io/cluster/<cluster-name>=shared` tag.
+If overlay is enabled (default), no route table tagging is needed.
+Regardless of overlay, every BYO worker subnet must have an explicit route table association that provides outbound connectivity.

 ## Success Criteria